alibabacloud-automation/terraform-alicloud-ram/examples/ram-account/README.md

-# RAM user example
+# RAM account example

-Configuration in this directory creates RAM user with specified password, a pair of access key and access secret, which will be stored in './secret.txt'.
-This user will be attached with no policy.
+Configuration in this directory sets Alicloud account alias (also known as Console Account alias) and configures password policy.

 # Usage